-Sale and Davys School recognises that school is a protective factor for children and young people, and the current circumstances, can affect the mental health of pupils and their parents/carers.
-Teachers at Sale and Davys School need to be aware of this in setting expectations of pupils' work where they are at home.
+Sir James Knott Nursery School recognises that school is a protective factor for children and young people, and the current circumstances, can affect the mental health of pupils and their parents/carers.
+Teachers at school need to be aware of this in setting expectations of pupils' work where they are at home.

-Sale and Davys will ensure that where we care for children of critical workers and vulnerable children on site, we ensure appropriate support is in place for them.
+Sir James Knott Nursery School will ensure that where we care for children of critical workers and vulnerable children off site (i.e. whilst at home), we ensure appropriate support is in place for them.
+This will be bespoke to each child and recorded using our internal reporting system, if needed.

-Supporting Children in School
+Supporting children in school

-Sale and Davys School is committed to ensuring the safety and wellbeing of all its students.
+Sir James Knott Nursery School is committed to ensuring the safety and wellbeing of all its pupils.

-Sale and Davys School will continue to be a safe space for all children to attend and flourish.
+The school will continue to be a safe space for all children to attend and flourish.
 The Headteacher will ensure that appropriate staff are on site and staff to pupil ratio numbers are appropriate, to maximise safety.

-Sale and Davys School will refer to the Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID19.
+Sir James Knott Nursery School will refer to the Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID19.